Pistache de Mouton ou d'Agneau

 Difficulty: Easy but long cooking time

-In the Aude, a region of Languedoc, during the Middle Ages, laborers, whose heavy work required a lot of energy, would eat lamb stew, an omelette, or mutton tripe for breakfast.
+In the Aude, a region of Languedoc, during the Middle Ages laborers, whose heavy work required a lot of energy, would eat lamb stew, an omelet, or mutton tripe for breakfast.
 At ten o'clock, the men would take a break and eat bread ends and levar l'ega, drink a cup of water.
 At midday, they ate soup, cabbage, or other vegetables with a piece of meat.
 At three was another l'ega, or water break.
-At six they ate cassoulet or pistache (this recipes).
+At six they ate cassoulet or pistache (this recipe).
 At nine they would have some aiga bolhida (a soup) and a salad.

 Yield: Makes 4 to 6 servings